uriborrajo/HETGEN1000/README.md

 - #### 10.1 GBLOCKS

 Gblocks is a bioinformatics tool that enhances the quality of multiple sequence alignments in phylogenetic analysis.
-It is a tool which detects and removes misaligned and ambiguous portions of a DNA, RNA or protein sequence alignments. ⁤
+It detects and removes misaligned and ambiguous portions of DNA, RNA, or protein sequence alignments.

-⁤Gblocks keeps only the areas of the sequences that are well and reliably aligned, which enhances the performance of the data used. ⁤
+Gblocks retains only the regions of the sequences that are well and reliably aligned, improving the performance and accuracy of the data used in phylogenetic studies.

 Phyluce implements a command to directly execute Gblocks: